-The new guidelines, released in the Journal of the American Medical Association, pertain to women at average risk.
+The revised guidelines pertain to women at average risk.
 Among the key updates:

 “We have been recommending for years that women in their forties be screened annually with mammogram,” Dr. Pruthi says.
 “So it’s nice to have the American Cancer Society supports what we’ve been telling patients at Mayo Clinic.”

 Dr. Pruthi does say she was surprised, however, that the ACS no longer recommends clinical breast exams by physicians for women of average risk.
 “I think that’s a little unfortunate, because there’s always an opportunity where the doctor may feel something that’s a little different on a clinical breast exam and a mammogram may not see it,” she says, “because we know that mammograms still may have a difficult interpretation, especially in dense breast tissue.”

 Not everyone is pleased with the new recommendations.
 Breastcancer.org disagreed with ACS, saying that for many women risk is underestimated, “poorly understood, and it’s often inconsistently assessed over time.”
 And though the guidelines were issued with concerns of overtreatment in mind, delaying detection can mean more aggressive treatments and lives lost.